c-blake/adix/README.md

 While sketches are popular, like merge sort (vs. radix sort), they often need huge data to pay off.
 Essentially, probabilistic analysis ("Oh wow, I can do that?!") distracts from space-time trade-offs.
 This distraction is worsened by there being space-time-accuracy "trade-off pyramids".

 So, I can say here "spending a bit more space can yield major speed-ups", and it sounds blatantly obvious to even the most casual observer.
-Yet, I have also seen it neglected in this context countless times.
-The academic literature does not help, often being "blood sport" for more compressed data | accuracy without regard to speed.
+Yet, I've also seen it neglected in this context countless times.
+The academic literature does not help, often being "blood sport" for more compressed data | accuracy with no regard to speed.

 So, e.g., on my primary 32 GiB RAM dev box with `bu/zipf`, I cannot make exact `lfreq` slower than Approximately Most Often sketches(`bu/oft`).  `tests/bl.nim`